atsaki/termeter/README.md

 termeter supports following chart types.

 * LINE
-  * Plot values as line plot
+  * Plot values as line chart
 * COUNTER
   * Bar chart of frequencies
 * CDF
   * Cumulative distribution function

-By default, termeter choose chart type automatically from second line of data.
+By default, termeter detects chart type automatically from second line of data.
-If value is numeric LINE is choosed.
-Otherwise, COUNTER is choosed.
+If value is numeric LINE is chosen.
+Otherwise, COUNTER is used.

 You can specify chart type with option ```-t TYPESTRING```. nth character of TYPESTRING corresponds to nth chart type.